Paul Schwartz

 3D Printer Heated Chamber

-Custom Bambu Lab X1C heated chamber I created using a portable heater, wi-fi outlet, and temperature-controlled outlet, among other materials, granting me the ability to print at 60°C and with exotic matierals more consistently.
+Custom Bambu Lab X1C heated chamber I created using a portable heater, Wi-Fi outlet, and temperature-controlled outlet, among other materials, granting me the ability to print at 60°C and with exotic materials more consistently.
+This project helped to avoid the expensive, poorly-reviewed heaters one could buy on Amazon, and provides an extremely dependable printing atmosphere for materials like carbon fiber nylon.

 SolidWorks V6 Twin-Turbo Engine

-SolidWorks-modeled 217-part twin-turbo V6 engine, utilized SolidWorks Visualize for renders and animation.
+SolidWorks-modeled 217-part twin-turbo V6 engine, utilized SolidWorks Visualize for renders.

 3D Print Various Projects